jarlsondre/pluckrs/README.md

 - `fzf`
 - `cargo` (`Rust`)

+## Configuration

+To configure the application, you have to create a file with the path `~/.config/pluckrs/config.toml`.
+You can check out the `sample_config.toml` for information on how to structure your config.

 ## Implemented Features

 - Show lines from current `tmux` pane and search through them with `fzf`